-- 63 EFRAG appreciates the IASB's efforts to address the issue of lack of guidance on reclassification in IAS 32. - 64 EFRAG agrees with the IASB's proposals to reclassify if the substance of the contractual arrangement changes because of a change in circumstances external to the contractual arrangement. - However, EFRAG disagrees with the IASB's proposals and expresses concerns on the prohibition to reclassify 'passage-of-time changes' and instead requiring disclosures on terms and conditions that become, or stop being, effective with the passage of time.
-If this disclosure is useful for users of financial statements, EFRAG questions why it is not relevant that the instrument be reclassified if the change from passage of time is such that the reason why it was classified, for example as a financial liability, is no longer applicable.
-Furthermore, reclassification for 'passage-of-time changes' would reflect the economic substance of the contractual terms for the remaining life of the instruments. - As per paragraph BC139 of the Basis for Conclusions supporting the Exposure Draft, the IASB considered that an entity would be required to assess at each reporting period whether there has been a change in substance that affects classification for all changes in the substance of the contractual arrangement.
+- 4663 EFRAG welcomesappreciates the IASB's efforts to address the issue of lack of guidance on reclassification in IAS 32. - 64 EFRAG agrees with the IASB's proposals to reclassify if the substance of the contractual arrangement changes because of a change in circumstances external to the contractual arrangement. - 4765 However, EFRAG disagrees with the IASB's proposals and expresses concerns on the prohibition to reclassify 'passage-of-time changes' and instead requires_requiring disclosures on terms and conditions that become, or stop being, effective with the passage of time.
+If this disclosure is useful for users of financial statements, EFRAG questions why it is not relevant that the instrument be reclassified if the change from passage of time is such that the reason why it was classified, for example as a financial liability, is no longer

+- applicable.
+Furthermore, reclassification for 'passage-of-time changes' would reflect the economic substance of the contractual terms for the remaining life of the instruments. - 48 For the above reason, and also because reclassification for 'passage-of-time changes' would reflect the substance of the contractual terms for the remaining life of the instruments, EFRAG suggests allowing reclassification if there are changes to the effective terms and conditions of the financial instruments. - Draft, the IASB considered that an entity would be required to assess at each reporting period whether there has been a change in substance that affects classification for all changes in the substance of the contractual arrangement.
 The IASB concluded that requiring reclassification for all changes in the substance of the contractual arrangement would require a fundamental change to IAS 32 and is therefore beyond the scope of the project.
 Feedback from stakeholders, including our users' community, indicate that the assessment at each reporting period for 'passage-of-time changes' is not an issue.
 In any case, entities still have to track the information as it is required as part of the new disclosure requirements (paragraph 30F of the proposed IFRS 7 in the Exposure Draft).
-Based on these reasons, EFRAG suggests that entities should reclassify also for terms and conditions that become, or stop being, effective with the passage of time.

-- 67 EFRAG acknowledges that there is some guidance in paragraph 32C related to what 'external to the contractual arrangement' means.
-However, we are unclear as to whether this also means as per law and regulation. - In addition, if there are substantial modifications made to a financial liability, there is guidance in IFRS 9 on how to deal with these modifications.
+Based on these reasons, EFRAG suggests that entities should reclassify also for terms and conditions that become, or stop being, effective with the passage of time. - 4967 EFRAG acknowledges that there is some guidance in paragraph 32C related to what 'external to the contractual arrangement' means.
+However, we are unclear as to whether this also means as per law and regulation. - 5068 FurthermoreIn addition, if there are substantial modifications made to a financial liability, there is guidance in IFRS 9 on how to deal with these modifications.
 However, if there are substantial modifications made to an equity instrument or a compound instrument, it is unclear to EFRAG what requirements to apply.
 EFRAG considers that guidance or clarification on this would be helpful.